qrvey/partner-portal/docs-v2/software-developer/embedding-widgets/embedding-widgets-security-token.md

 * **API KEY**: This is your unique key that must be a part of every API call.
 This key is shared in the onboarding email that you receive right after your Qrvey instance is set up.

-Go to the [Widgets Quick Start Guide](../widgets/intro.md) for more information on how to obtain these values.
+Go to the [Widgets Quick Start Guide](../embedding-widgets/widget-quick-start-guide.md) for more information on how to obtain these values.

 Depending on the widget you want to embed, you may need additional information.
-Go to the [Embedding](../intro.md) section in our partner portal, where you can find all the embeddable widgets and their required properties.
+See [Overview of Embedding](../embedding-widgets/overview-of-embedding.md).

 ```html
 var DOMAIN = 'https://your_qrvey_domain', //your Qrvey domain